-A force is a push or pull that an object experiences due to its reaction with another object.
-Force is a Vector quantity which affects the motion of an object.
+A force is a push or pulls that an object experiences due to its reaction with another object.
+Force is a vector quantity which affects the motion of an object.
 There are a variety of forces acting in the universe.
 The effects of forces are felt by everything and everyone.
 Broadly speaking, forces can be categorized into two categories-

 a) Contact forces

 These two categories of forces affect objects differently.

 - Applied force- It is the direct force applied to a body by another body.

 Example- When you push a bottle across a table, it is an example of applied force.